anastasia-si/CS598-DL4H_Project/README.md

 ```

 ### Dependencies
-Use the command below to install the packages according to the configuration file
+Use the command below to install the packages according to the configuration file.
+We recommend using a virtual environmental with Python version 3.8.
 ```
 pip install -r requirements.txt